nathantgray/nathantgray.github.io/index.md

 # Experience

 -------------------------
-**Washington State University** 20h/wk <span style="float:right;">Aug 2018—Present</span><br/>
+**Washington State University**  <span style="float:right;">Aug 2018—Present</span><br/>
 Research Assistant and Ph.D.
 Student

-- Developed Cyber-Physical Multi-Agent Co-Simulation Platform with HELICS, GridLAB-D, ns-3, and Python.
+- Developed Cyber-Physical Multi-Agent Co-Simulation Platform with HELICS, GridLAB-D, ns-3, and Python
-- Developed a Python package for asymetric three-phase optimal power flow using the linear branch flow model with support for OpenDSS models.
+- Developed a Python package for asymetric three-phase optimal power flow using the linear branch flow model with support for OpenDSS models
 - Modeled and simulated cyber-physical systems.
-- Studied distributed and decentralized algorithms for distribution system optimization and resiliency under adverse communication conditions.
+- Studied distributed and decentralized algorithms for distribution system optimization and resiliency under adverse communication conditions
-- Tested algorithms for distributed and decentralized control of microgrids to prevent voltage collapse.
+- Tested algorithms for distributed and decentralized control of microgrids to prevent voltage collapse

 <br/>

-**Key Technology** 40h/wk <span style="float:right;">Mar 2018—Jul 2018</span><br/>
+**Key Technology** <span style="float:right;">Mar 2018—Jul 2018</span><br/>
 Electrical Engineer: Hardware and Reliability

-- Troubleshoot circuit boards and other problems.
+- Fixed issues with circuit boards
-- Plan for replacement of obsolete parts.
+- Plan for replacement of obsolete parts
-- Design test fixture.
+- Designed test fixtures
-- Write test procedures.
+- Wrote test procedures
-- Work with team of interdisciplinary Engineers.
+- Worked with a team of interdisciplinary Engineers

 <br/>

-**Key Technology** 50h/wk <span style="float:right;">Aug 2017—Feb 2018</span><br/>
+**Key Technology** <span style="float:right;">Aug 2017—Feb 2018</span><br/>
 Assembly Technician

-- Test and troubleshoot new machines before shipping.
+- Tested and troubleshot new machines before shipping.
 - Collaborated with engineers and technicians to solve problems.

 <br/>

-**ANR Group Inc (assigned to CHPRC)** 40h/wk Richland, WA <span style="float:right;">Jun 2017—Sep 2018</span><br/>
+**ANR Group Inc (assigned to CHPRC)** Richland, WA <span style="float:right;">Jun 2017—Sep 2018</span><br/>
 Intern Electrical Engineer in support of 100K Area Facility Engineering

 - Completed and submitted CHPRC Engineering Change Request package
-    - Used AutoCAD to create drawing to fully describe the system.
+    - Used AutoCAD to create drawing to fully describe the system
-    - Updated existing engineering documentation for affected systems.
+    - Updated existing engineering documentation for affected systems
-    - Consulted with Electrical and Operations Managers to ensure a practical design.
+    - Consulted with Electrical and Operations Managers to ensure a practical design
-    - Carefully studied the National Electrical Code and applied it in designs.
+    - Carefully studied the National Electrical Code and applied it in designs
-- Analyzed facility electrical system to update SKM model for arc flash energy calculations.
+- Analyzed facility electrical system to update SKM model for arc flash energy calculations

 <br/>